 2. That real life occupation – being a writer – is a dream come true for me.
 In fact, for many years, I did not even dare to dream about it.
 I worked in market research for over fourteen years.
 After year two, I pretty much started hating the work.
 And it just kept getting worse.

 3. The first time I traveled abroad was at the ripe old age of 26.
 That’s right.
 It was for my honeymoon in Thailand.
-Since then, I have been to 35 countries.
+Since then, I have been to 38 countries in 6 continents.

 By 40, I want to have visited atleast 30 countries – too late, make that 50 by 50 🙂

 4. Of all the cities I have visited, I love Prague, Istanbul and Amsterdam the most.
 In India, my favourites are Hampi, Mcleodganj and Ladakh.

 New Zealand, Spain, Brazil, Tanzania, Ireland… New Zealand and Ireland now feature in my list of visited countries.

 6. I have never understood this whole business about traveler and tourist.
 Come on, we are all tourists in one way.